mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Simulate SiPM damage incident radiation spectrum (not urgent).
 Look at Andy's email about dose, to francois
 - [ ] Design a holder for the different scintillators for the sphere paper
 - [ ] Play with the ISS detector, testing count rate as fn of energy (gamma sources)
+- [ ] Write abstract for ASNR thing

 ## In Progress